Last Updated on 18 January 2026 by Cycloscope

 Where are Naturehike tents made?

 Naturehike tents are made in Ningbo, Zhejiang Province, China.
-Naturehike’s factory was previously used by famous Western brands for some of their camping tent manufacturing.
+Naturehike’s factory was previously used by famous Western brands to manufacture some of their camping tents.

 Are Naturehike tents good?

 Naturehike is a budget brand.
-While their tents can’t match the quality of much more expensive brands and models, we honestly think Naturehike tents can’t be beaten when it comes to value for money.
-Good quality tents for very cheap prices.
+While their tents can’t match the quality of much more expensive brands and models, we honestly think Naturehike tents can’t be beaten for value for money.
+Good quality tents for very low prices.

 You might also like: